danjacobellis/EE445S-lab/lab_manual/lab5/index.md

 ### Simulation in MATLAB

 The following code simulates the generation of the transmitted signal.
-Please download the file [pn_16384.txt][2] containing the PN sequence from lab four and ensure that it is accessible on the MATLAB path.
+Please download the [file containing the PN sequence from lab four][2] and ensure that it is accessible on the MATLAB path.

 ```
 header = str2num(fliplr(dec2bin(2524737185))');